Release Notes#

 parameter because chains

-are typically shorter on the Advantage.
+are typically shorter on the Advantage system.
 For an example, see

 Using the Problem Inspector,

-which uses Ocean’s problem inspector tool to illustrate the
+which uses the Ocean software’s problem inspector tool to illustrate the

 benefit of using an appropriate chain strength.